 If a participant engages in harassing behavior, the event organizers may take any action they deem appropriate, including a verbal warning or expulsion from the event with no refund.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff immediately.

 We value your attendance.
-If you cannot find a member of the event staff or are not comfortable contacting one of the staff, you can alternatively contact Shirley Bailes (email@example.com).
+If you cannot find a member of the event staff or are not comfortable contacting one of the staff, you can send email to Zubin Tavaria (email@example.com).

 We expect all participants to follow these rules at all event venues and related social events.

-Credit to Dockercon, Puppet Labs, 01.org and tizen.org (formerly meego.com), since they formed the starting point for many of these guidelines.
-The Event Code of Conduct is based on the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.
+Credit to DockerCon, Puppet Labs, tizen.org (formerly meego.com), and 01.org for providing the starting point for many of these guidelines.
+This Code of Conduct is also based on the sample policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.
 The PyCon Code of Conduct also served as inspiration.